-To enhance student's clinical experience and as part of practicum training, in the fall and spring of the second year, each student will conduct a 45-50 minute diagnostic interview with a standardized patient (SP) at the Sentara Center for Simulation and Immersive Learning at EVMS.
+To enhance student's clinical experience and as part of practicum training, in the fall and in the spring of the second year, each student will conduct a 45-50 minute diagnostic interviews with a standardized patient (SP) at the Sentara Center for Simulation and Immersive Learning at EVMS.
 At the end of each interview, the SP will provide feedback and rate the student's performance.
-These encounters will be recorded.
+These encounters will also be recorded.
 Within two weeks of conducting the interview, each student will review their interview, note their strengths and areas of growth in their Practicum Reflection Portfolio, and meet with the ADCT to discuss the interview and reflections.
 This formative assessment provides students with information about their strengths and weaknesses.
-The SP in the spring will also serve as the case basis for the assessment portion of the Comprehensive Examinations (see below).
+The SP in the spring of the second year will also serve as the case basis for the assessment portion of the Comprehensive Examinations (see below).